Heat Stroke Treatment Clinic in Columbia MD

 Treatment of heat stroke:

 Heat stroke is a condition in which the body’s temperature will increase to high levels and the person’s body will get too hot.
 The core body temperature may increase to 104–105 °F or higher.
-This condition may happen in adults and middle ages people following doing heavy exercise in hot and humid weather and might be with low or not enough intake of water and fluids.
-It can happen without exercise mostly in people who have health issues, elderly population, children, and babies.
+This condition may happen in adults and middle-aged people following doing heavy exercise in hot and humid weather and might be with low or not enough intake of water and fluids.
+It can happen without exercise mostly in people who have health issues, the elderly population, children, and babies.
 So, we should be very careful during hot and humid days to prevent this condition which is an emergency issue.
 As it was mentioned, it can lead to serious medical conditions and even death if not treated as soon as possible.
-Thus, having some information regarding the prevention and management of this emergency situation will be very helpful.
+Thus, having some information regarding the prevention and management of this emergency will be very helpful.

 Symptoms of heat stroke: